Invasion Percolation on Power-Law Branching Processes: Backbone degree sequence

 \section{Backbone degree sequence}

 In this section we discuss the scaling of the degrees of backbone vertices.
 These vertices are special, as they continue the path to infinity.
 On the one hand, one would expect the backbone degrees to be large, as more edges imply more options to continue this path.
 On the other hand, the degree cannot be too large, as this path is unique, i.e. all other sub-trees must die out eventually.
-Our analysis is performed conditionally on the future maximum weight, i.e. we condition on $W_k=w_k$.
-Recall that for fixed $k$ the degree distribution of the $k$-th backbone vertex was derived in \eqref{eq:def_thm_DBk}.
-A straightforward result is the convergence of the degrees in distribution: \begin{lemma}[Backbone vertices are eventually size-biased] Consider the degree sequence $(D_{v_k})_{k\geq0}$ of backbone vertices on the IPC with $\alpha>2$ or $\alpha\in(1,2)$.
-Then
+In the following, we show that this in general results in a \textit{size-biased} or in a \textit{doubly size-biased} offspring distribution, which we define as follows: \begin{definition}[The (doubly) size-biased distribution] Let $X$ be a discrete and non-negative random variable with $\expec[X]<\infty$.
+We define the \emph{size-biased distribution} of $X$, denoted by $X^\star$, by